Wellness; Do You Mind?

 December 18, 2017

-Do you worry your wellness programming?
+Do you worry about your wellness programming?
 Planning for roll out, building participation, and designing outcome measurements can be stressful.
 What if you didn’t worry about past program setbacks or future biometric measurement reports and just focused on the present moment?
 Stop, breathe, let go.
 What is happening right now in your wellness programming?

 - Maybe you are in the middle of a corporate wellness challenge, and an employee is showing their spouse how their activity syncs with your portal to move them through a virtual adventure.

-- Perhaps an employee is meeting with a health coach to quit smoking because their child came home from school and said, “daddy, my teacher said that smoking is bad for you.
+- Perhaps an employee is meeting with a health coach to quit smoking because their child came home from school and said, “Daddy, my teacher said that smoking is bad for you.
 Are you going to die?”

 - A manager and her staff may be having a walking meeting to hash out the report they’ve been struggling to complete.